papandreou/fontverter/README.md

 For backwards compatibility reasons, `'truetype'` is supported as an alias for `'sfnt'` in both `toFormat` and `fromFormat`.

-Returns a promise that fulfills with the converted font as a Buffer instance, or rejected with an error.
+Returns a promise that is fulfilled with the converted font as a Buffer instance, or rejected with an error.
 If `toFormat` is the same as the current format (as specified by `fromFormat` or detected), the original buffer instance will be returned without any conversion taking place.

 #### `fontverter.detectFormat(buffer): String`